baonguyen2411/vite-react-tailwind/README.md

 ### Pages folder

 The files in the pages folder indicate the route of the react application.
 Each file in this folder contains its route.
 A page can contain its subfolder.
 Each page has its state and is usually used to call an async operation.
 It usually consists of various components grouped

+### Routes folder

+This folder consists of all routes of the application.
+It consists of private, protected, and all types of routes.
+Here we can even call our sub-route.

 ### Services folder